drmortalwombat/oscar64/README.md

 ### Optimizing

 * All global variables are considered volatile
-* No loop opmtimization
+* Simple loop opmtimization
 * Poor bookeeping of callee saved registers
-* Missing livetime reduction of intermediates
-* No block domination analysis
+* Partial block domination analysis
 * No register use for arguments
-* Auto variables places on fixed stack for known call sequence
+* Auto variables placed on fixed stack for known call sequence

 ### Intermediate code generation